-- We repeat the same procedure to form time series at time scales 3, 4, ..., up to scale 20 (1/10 of the record length) and calculate the variances $\hat{\gamma}(3)$ , $\hat{\gamma}(4)$ ,... $\hat{\gamma}(20)$ . - We plot (in double logarithmic axes) the variance $\hat{\gamma}(\kappa)$ as a function of time scale к.
+- We repeat the same procedure to form time series at time scales 3, 4, ..., up to scale 20 (1/10 of the record length) and calculate the variances $\hat{\gamma}(3)$, $\hat{\gamma}(4)$,... $\hat{\gamma}(20)$. - We plot (in double logarithmic axes) the variance $\hat{\gamma}(\kappa)$ as a function of time scale к.

-The function of the variance vs. time scale is called the climacogram\ (Koutsoyiannis, 2010).
-If we have assumed a model for our process and we determine the variance, $\gamma(\kappa)$ , from the model, we have the theoretical climacogram.
-If we estimate the variance, $\hat{\gamma}(\kappa)$ , from a time series, then we have the empirical climacogram.
+The function of the variance vs. time scale is called the climacogram (Koutsoyiannis, 2010).
+If we have assumed a model for our process and we determine the variance, $\gamma(\kappa)$, from the model, we have the theoretical climacogram.
+If we estimate the variance, $\hat{\gamma}(\kappa)$, from a time series, then we have the empirical climacogram.
 Notably, if we have produced the times series from a model, the empirical climacogram will not necessarily coincide with the theoretical, because there is estimation bias.
-To make them coincide, we must subtract the bias from the theoretical climacogram.
-This is not difficult because, once we know the model, the bias is readily determined from that model by a simple and explicit relationship (see section 4.6).
+To make them coincide, we must add the bias to the theoretical climacogram.
+This is not difficult because, once we know the model, the bias is readily determined from that model by a simple and explicit relationship (see sections 4.3 for the definition of bias and 4.6 for its calculation).

-Now, if the time series $x{\tau}$ represented the so-called white noise, i.e., a pure random process, in which all events are independent of each other, the double logarithmic plot of the climacogram would be a straight line with slope -1; the proof is straight forward (see equation (3.49)).
+Now, if the time series x{τ} represented the so-called white noise, i.e., a pure random process, in which all events are independent of each other, the double logarithmic plot of the climacogram would be a straight line with slope -1; the proof is straight forward (see equation (3.48)).
 In real-world processes, the slope is different from -1, designated as 2H - 2, where H is the so-called Hurst parameter which takes on values in the interval (0, 1).
 We will see later on (section 3.7) that H is identical to the entropy production in logarithmic time.
 The case where this slope is constant for all time scales, corresponds to a simple scaling behaviour (e.g. Koutsoyiannis, 2006b), or the power law: